Best gaming mouse 2023: the top wired and wireless gaming mice

 Sniper button: A button that can change a mouse's DPI speed on the fly when it's being held down, often to a very low DPI to help players track headshots in competitive FPS games.
 Sometimes mice will have dedicated sniper buttons, while others will let you program this feature onto one of the side buttons.

 Claw grip: A type of mouse grip that involves resting your palm on the back of the mouse and bending your index and middle fingers into a claw-like shape so the tips of them rest on the main right and left buttons.
-Pro gamers often say this allows for quicker, more precise mouse movements, and some mice will be designed with this grip in mind.
+Professional players often say this allows for quicker, more precise mouse movements, and some mice will be designed with this grip in mind.
 In everyday use, though, it's very uncomfortable.

 Fingertip grip: Another type of mouse grip.
 This involves using a similar pose to the claw grip, only here your palm sits on your mouse mat, not the back of the mouse.
 It supposedly makes for faster mouse movements, as you're only moving it with your fingers rather than your whole hand or arm.
 If you favour this grip, you'll probably want a mouse with extra grippy sides.